 Are you the one in ten Australians who has a fungal nail infection (onychomycosis)?
-Don’t be embarrassed.
-Treat nail fungus with the Lunula Cold Laser.
+You can treat nail fungus easily with the Lunula Cold Laser.
 The latest in cold laser technology, this service is a painless, fast and highly effective treatment for fungal nail infections.

 How does the Lunula Cold Laser work?

-Specifically, the 2 lasers used in the Lunula Cold Laser are:
+Specifically, the two laser beams used in the Lunula Cold Laser are:

 Assessment & Treatment of Fungal Nails